uxtxarly/uxcuellar.github.io/collections/_cases/tid-migration.md

 ### The Story Behind This Project

-Trimble Construction One is a suite of software solutions designed for construction companies, which includes two well-established ERPs: Spectrum and Vista.
+Trimble Construction One is a suite of software solutions designed for construction companies, which includes two well-established ERPs: **Spectrum and Vista**.
 While both applications serve different markets and have slightly different capabilities, they shared one common issue in 2022: outdated login systems.
-To meet internal security requirements and offer a unified user experience across Trimble products, the company decided to implement a new authentication system called Trimble ID (TID).
+To meet internal security requirements and offer a unified user experience across Trimble products, the company decided to implement a new authentication system called **Trimble ID (TID)**.
 This project aimed to migrate all Spectrum and Vista users to TID.

 Legacy software often comes with its share of complications, such as different technologies and systems that were implemented over time.
 This can make project planning more complex, as there are various scenarios to account for.
 We discovered that 92% of ERP users were still logging in using an older system called ERPID, while 8% had already transitioned to the more modern Viewpoint ID (VPID).
 Some VPID users also had a federated AAD (Microsoft) login or enabled 2-factor authentication (2FA), each requiring different migration strategies.